goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 ```````
 </details>

-Once ready, the http server will wait for any incoming request at port, giving response, and wait again until you press ctrl + C.
+Thee http server will wait for any incoming request and giving appropriate response.
+This http server will keep on running until you turn it off (i.e: by pressing ctrl + C).

 # Process Readiness